rayfin-ucsd/CSE151AGroupProject/README.md

 (For example, the oldest entry is at day 0, and the latest entry is at day 7026) We made sure that each duplicate column matched one another before deleting them.

-We first wanted to see how fiscal quarters were related to eachother by year.
+We first wanted to see how fiscal quarters were related to each other by year.
 Finding a "not large" standard deviation between quarters, we decided that this fiscal data was evenly distributed, so we could use it without further preprocessing.